sphinx-labs/sphinx/README.md

 ## Key features:

 * **Gasless deployments**: You don't need to worry about securing a funded private key or getting native gas tokens on any chain.
-Instead, TODO: off chain billing. (mention free testnet deployments?).
+Instead, TODO(md): off chain billing. (mention free testnet deployments?).

 * **One-Click Multichain Deployments**: Approve deployments across up to 11 supported networks by signing a single meta transaction.
 Sphinx's backend will trustlessly execute the deployment on each network in parallel, then verify your smart contracts on Etherscan.